bbain123/OnDemandTexturing_NeRF_VR/README.md

 Throughout development, our team recognized the importance of iterative design, clear communication, and adaptability.
 User experience and system flexibility were also critical to successfully achieving our goals.

 ## Acknowledgments
-Special thanks to Dr. Brent Davis for his mentorship and guidance, as well as Dr. Katchabaw and Dr. Davis for providing development resources.
+Special thanks to Dr. Brent Davis for his mentorship and guidance, as well as Dr. Katchabaw for providing development resources.

 ---